Selling a Trucking Company

 Negotiation and Buyer Due Diligence

 Anyone interested in buying a transportation company will have an M&A financial due diligence checklist.
-Your broker will help the buyer perform their due diligence process while maintaining confidentiality.
+Your broker will help the Buyer perform their due diligence process while maintaining confidentiality.

-Here are some of the documents they will provide the buyer with:
+Here are some of the documents they will provide the Buyer with:

 • Income statements